NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 == Analog Cosmology

 Directly measuring the properties of the universe just after the Big Bang is impossible, as that was almost 14 billion years ago.
-Even \emph(indirectly) measuring these properties is extremely difficult via traditional means.
+Even _indirectly_ measuring these properties is extremely difficult via traditional means.
 During these brief moments just after the Big Bang, the universe expanded rapidly in a particular way.
 During this expansion there were particles popping in and out of existence, each with its own dynamics (e.g. position and momentum).

 What is less difficult is cooling down gases to near absolute-zero (about a billion times colder than empty space).
 Gases made of certain atoms or molecules have properties that can be changed to almost any value we want.
 Because of this, we can turn our knobs in the lab to make the gas behave in a way that matches a certain mathematical model.